CERTCC/CERT-Guide-to-CVD/docs/phases/reporting.md

 # Reporting

-*No matter who you are, most of the smartest people work for someone else.*
-*-- Bill Joy, Sun Microsystems*

 Anyone who becomes aware of a vulnerability that does not appear to have been remediated should report the vulnerability to the vendor.
 One should not assume that a vendor is aware of a specific vulnerability